Change Your Smile TODAY!

 Peroxide-containing whiteners or bleaching agents (Dentist-dispensed and OTC home-use products); and Whitening toothpastes (dentifrices).

-All of the products in the peroxide-containing category that bear the ADA Seal of Acceptance contain 10 percent carbamide peroxide; however, participation in the program is not limited to products of this concentration.
+All of the products in the peroxide-containing category that bear the ADA Seal of Acceptance contain 10 percent carbamide peroxide.
 There are many whitening options currently available to consumers both from the dentist as well as from retail outlets.
 The ADA recommends that if you choose to use a bleaching product you should only do so after consultation with a dentist.

 In a water-based solution, carbamide peroxide breaks down into hydrogen peroxide and urea, with hydrogen peroxide being the active bleaching agent.
 Other ingredients of peroxide-containing tooth whiteners may include glycerin, carbopol, sodium hydroxide and flavoring agents.